 Do you know how to calculate the critical path of a schedule?
 Critical Path Analysis is an important concept in project management.
 It demonstrates the duration and the finish date of the schedule.
-According to The Project Management Body of Knowledge (PMBOK Guide), The Critical Path is the sequence of scheduled activities that determines the duration of the project.
-In a wokschedule many activities are tied with logical relationship lines.
+According to The Project Management Body of Knowledge (PMBOK Guide), the Critical Path is the sequence of scheduled activities that determines the duration of the project.
+In a project schedule, many activities are tied with logical relationship lines.
 These connections create several paths and each path has a duration.
-But the critical path is the longest path of the project network diagram.
+But the critical path represents the longest path of the project network diagram.
 Primavera P6 is a critical path analysis software which has advanced scheduling capabilities for determination of the shortest time possible to complete the project.
-In this article we will review the basics of critical path analysis and see how to display critical path of a schedule in Oracle Primavera P6.
+In this article, we will review the basics of critical path analysis and see how to display the critical path of a schedule in Oracle Primavera P6.

 What is a Critical Path Analysis in Project Management?

-The critical path analysis is used to plan and control large and complex projects since the beginning of 1960’s.
+The critical path analysis is used to plan and control large and complex projects since the beginning of the 1960s.
 It was developed by Morgan R. Walker of DuPont and James E. Kelley Jr. of Remington Rand.
 Simply put, the critical path analysis determines the critical path of the network system and critical activities of the activity network and calculates the earliest possible completion time of the project.
-Unlike the PERT Method, activity durations are deterministic in Critical Path Method.
+Unlike the PERT Method, activity durations are deterministic in the Critical Path Method.

-The Critical path analysis is widely used almost in all industries such as construction, defence, manufacturing, health, mining, software, IT, aerospace, product development, etc.
+The Critical path Analysis software tools are widely used almost in all industries such as construction, defense, manufacturing, health, mining, software, IT, aerospace, product development, etc.

 In project scheduling, critical path analysis creates a model to represent the project execution.
 Below are the basic steps of critical path analysis.